wilmost/Learning-Kubernetes/README.md

-To get the url for connection to a deploymente : minikube service <service name> minikube service <service name> --url ; to get just the url
+To get the url for connection to a deploymente : minikube service <service name> minikube service <service name> --url ; to get just the url minikube dashboard

 ## kubectl Commands  // alias k=kubectl